-of medium expansion ratio (between 50:1 and 200:1); and
+of medium expansion ratio (between 21:1 and 200:1);

-of high expansion ratio (about 1000:1).
+of high expansion ratio (not more than 1000:1).

 Foam fire extinguishing systems may include units separately producing, but simultaneously supplying low expansion ratio foam and medium expansion ratio foam (combination foam).